dragonchain/dragonchain/docs/deployment/deploying.md

 kubectl create secret generic -n dragonchain "d-INTERNAL_ID-secrets" --from-literal=SecretString="$SECRETS_AS_JSON"
 # Note INTERNAL_ID from the secret name should be replaced with the value of .global.environment.INTERNAL_ID from the helm chart values (opensource-config.yaml)
 ```

-**Please Note**: The above commands which generate a random HMAC id/key work
-with the gnu core utilities, but may not work with their plain posix
-counterparts such as what is provided with MacOS by default.

-Please ensure that the `HMAC_ID` and `HMAC_KEY` values were set correctly
-before continuing.
-If they were not set correctly by the provided commands, you
-can provide your own random strings for both values instead of generating them
-automatically.

-By default, the `HMAC_ID` is set to 12 random uppercase characters, and
-`HMAC_ID` to 43 random alphanumeric characters.
-Both values can have more or
-less characters as well as a different character set, but we recommend these
-defaults if you want to generate your own.

 ## Helm Chart